Around the Merino--Welsh conjecture: improving Jackson's inequality: Preliminaries

-For a fixed labelling of the edges of $G$, we get a labelling of the vertices of $H[T]$, and the internally (externally) active edges of $G$ correspond to internally (externally) active vertices of $H[T]$, so the two definitions of internal and external activity are compatible.
+For a fixed labeling of the edges of $G$, we get a labeling of the vertices of $H[T]$, and the internally (externally) active edges of $G$ correspond to internally (externally) active vertices of $H[T]$, so the two definitions of internal and external activity are compatible.
 The following lemma is crucial for us, so we even included its proof.